kaischmid/SangeR/README.md

   - Histogramm for each mutated position/selected POI

-  - .csv with the found mutations for all given files
+  - .csv with the found mutations for given file

 ### Example